 However, Salazar was already old when he left Hogwarts, and his own children were probably already grown, and they may not have shared their father’s resentment of the place, nor did they all choose to leave Britain with him.
 Durmstrang is not in England and I tend to doubt that it is a non-fee paying institution, such as Hogwarts.
 The Gaunts had long ago beggared themselves through bad choices and I very much doubt that Marvolo Gaunt could afford to send his children to Durmstrang.

 And, for all that there might be a family recollection of contempt for the school which Slytherin left, 1000 years is a long time.
 The family had worked its way through several changes of name and fortune and Salazar Slytherin was still honored as a founder of the place, which would be at least some advantage.
 You get the feeling that Marvolo Gaunt was the sort of man to take any advantage that he could.
-The probability was that he and his children had indeed attended Hogwarts.
+The probability was that he and his children may indeed have attended Hogwarts.

 And Tom Riddle found record of the existence of a “Marvolo Gaunt” at Hogwarts, and enough information to be able to trace his address years later, after all.